Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 **Attitude of World**
 Hates God:

-“You adulteresses, do you not know that friendship with the world is hostility toward God?
+>“You adulteresses, do you not know that friendship with the world is hostility toward God?
 Therefore whoever wants to be a friend of the world makes himself an enemy of God.”
 (James 4:4)

 Hates believers:

-““If the world hates you, you know that it has hated Me before it hated you.
+>“If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you.”
 (John 15:18-19)

 **Flesh**
 1. Compulsive inner force which expresses itself in rebellion through sin
 2. Body of man/beast

-“For I know that good does not dwell in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.
+>“For I know that good does not dwell in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.
 For the good that I want, I do not do, but I practice the very evil that I do not want.
 But if I do the very thing I do not want, I am no longer the one doing it, but sin that dwells in me.”
 (Romans 7:18-20)

 Everyone has it:

-“Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all mankind, because all sinned—” (Romans 5:12)
+>“Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all mankind, because all sinned—” (Romans 5:12)

-“for all have sinned and fall short of the glory of God,” (Romans 3:23)
+>“for all have sinned and fall short of the glory of God,” (Romans 3:23)

 **Lust of the Flesh**

-“But I say, walk by the Spirit, and you will not carry out the desire of the flesh.”
+>“But I say, walk by the Spirit, and you will not carry out the desire of the flesh.”
 (Galatians 5:16)